drawjs/drawjs/README.md

 ## How to use
-There're many explicit interative examples describing the use of `draw` on the [official website](https://drawjs.github.io).
+There're many explicit interative examples describing the use of `draw` on its [official website](https://drawjs.github.io).

 ## Example